CodeBlastr/bootstrap/readme.md

 ###Forked primarily to edit the baking templates easily.

-I can't think of a reason anyone would want to use this, please use : https://github.com/elboletaire/twbs-cake-plugin : instead.
+I can't think of a reason anyone would want to use this.
+You would probably want to use this instead : https://github.com/elboletaire/twbs-cake-plugin.

 Self Note : bake command...